Features Pricing Docs Blog Try Demo Log In Sign Up

 -d '{"url": "https://your-site.com"}'

-This works great for OG images of your own site or for situations where you know exactly when the content was updated.
-For directories full of third-party sites — not so much, since you don't control their deploy schedule.
+This works great for OG images of your own site or for situations where you know exactly when content was updated.
+For directories full of third-party sites it's not practical — you don't control their deploy schedule.
+In that case, TTL or content hashing from the previous strategies are your better options.

-The local filesystem is fine to start with, but once you need to scale, object storage is the better choice.
-I went with Hetzner Object Storage — it's S3-compatible, costs almost nothing, and the latency from Helsinki works for my setup.
+The local filesystem is fine to start with, but once you need to scale or serve images to users directly, object storage is the better choice.
+I went with Hetzner Object Storage — it's S3-compatible, costs almost nothing, and the latency from Helsinki works well enough for my setup.
+Any S3-compatible provider works the same way.

 // config/filesystems.php